symeneses/MLS-C01/3_modelling/AWSMLservices.md

 ### Amazon Polly

 Neural Text-To-Speech with many voices and supports many languages.
-You can customized lexicon, speech marks, emphasis, pronunciation, breathing, whispering, speech rate, pitch, and pauses.
+You can customized lexicon, speech rate, pitch, and pauses.
+With Speech Synthesis Markup Language (SSML), additionally emphasis of words or sentences, pronunciation, breathing and whispering can be controlled.
+As output, Polly can return speech marks, which is metadata indicating when a word starts or ends.
+This is useful for visualizations as facial animation or highlighting of words in a text when they are pronounced.

 ### Amazon Lex